 6. This is the most difficult step - waiting.
 If possible, transfer the dip to its intended serving container.
 It is easier to move now while it is warm.
 I like to use my for tasks like this because it is literally the best spatula I've ever used!
 You won't waste any of your dip by leaving it behind in the mixing bowl if you use a Tovolo spatula.
 Cover the dip with plastic wrap and put it in the fridge for at least an hour to allow the flavors to meld.
 If you taste it right now, it will probably seem warm and strange.
 Quite honestly, I was slightly bummed when I tasted it right after mixing it up because just sort of tasted like warm cream cheese with chunks of chocolate.
 When you let it cool and meld, something magical happens and this dessert dip transforms into a magical culinary experience!
 Tovolo silicone spatula

 Have you ever made a dessert dip?

 Dessert Dip Ideas

 This dip is amazing with pretzels, graham crackers, apple slices, or just off the spoon.
 It also goes pretty well on waffles, bagels, and even toast.
 It keeps well for a several days in the fridge, making it the perfect fix-ahead dip for a party or game day.
-Plus, let's' be realistic, guys at your next gathering will be much more enthusiastic about cookie dough dip than anything with spinach in it!
+Plus, let's be realistic, the guests at your next gathering will be much more enthusiastic about cookie dough dip than anything with spinach in it!
 This is especially true if you serve your pretzels up in chocolate bowls.
-You can learn how with my chocolate bowl tutorial Who doesn't want a chocolate bowl?
+Who doesn't want a chocolate bowl?

 As always, please let me know if you have any questions about making this dip.
 I am more than happy to help out.